vennamsairam/linux/README.md

 # linux

 ```
+uptime - it shows server uptime and load of server
 mkdir - it will create directory
 ping  - It will check if ip address is responding
 yum update -it install all packages